BenShutt/C-Playground/Server/README.md

 ./scripts/run.sh
 ```

-Update the `run.sh` script to point at a different directory.
+Update the `run.sh` script to point at a different directory or update the `recv` buffer size.

 ## IP Address